Edge Retention, Hardness, Super Steels, Toughness

 It took just over a year for the first melt of steel to be “atomized” to powder.
 I woke up at 3am most nights unable to sleep worried about the steel.
 Should it have a little more carbon?
 A little less silicon?
 Am I being too aggressive in how much nitrogen I want?
 Chromium is one of the main elements that allows more nitrogen to enter liquid steel and I was reducing the bulk chromium content.
 Finally after that year I got an email from Bob Skibitski early in the morning that the steel was currently liquid and that some of the elements had already been added.
 He said that the melt was “mushy” from partially solidifying and asked if he could add more carbon to reduce the melting temperature.
 I did not want to increase carbon because that would increase the amount of chromium carbide.
 I asked him to wait until the remaining elements were added and gave him permission to bump up the carbon by 0.1% if necessary.
 After the further elements were added the melt became liquid and that minor emergency was averted.
 The remaining production proceeded without issue.
 Fortunately, the target composition was largely reached, extremely close for the first attempt.
 Even the target nitrogen was reached despite the lower chromium.

-I was excited that the target composition was achieved, and simulations in Thermo-Calc confirmed the steel would be very close to the target.
+I was excited that the target composition was achieved.
 It then took another six months for the steel to be HIPed, given the initial forging, and delivered to Niagara for hot rolling.
 There were many more sleepless nights.
 Did it meet expectations?
 Let’s find out.

 Naming the Steel – CPM MagnaCut